CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

     <figcaption>Photo Credit: Oral Roberts University</figcaption>
   </figure>
   <p>
     <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=Oral+Roberts+University">Oral Roberts University</a> integrated into the OSPool in 2021.
-Since then, they have contributed to 40 fields of science and 98 projects.
+They have contributed to 40 fields of science and 98 research projects.
   </p>
 </div>